wurl2013/STA141Btest/README.md

 All the images and attached files are in file "image" and file "attachment".

-The articles are eidted in "\_post" files.
+The articles are edited in "\_post" files.